praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 * **Structuring web pages**
    we can define the headings, paragraphs, and other contents of a web page.
 * **Creating Hyperlinks**
-   we can navigate to within the HTML document or other web pages.
+   Hyperlink is used to navigate to other web resources or a specific element within the HTML document.
 * **Embedding images , audio and videos**
    we can embed images, audios and videos in the HTML document.